kreipikc/fastAPI-book-async/README.md

 ## What kind of project is this?
 This is an API with 5 endpoints.
-Realistic AAA (Authentication Authorization and Accounting) server and implemented JWT (access token only)
+Realistic AAA (Authentication Authorization and Accounting) server and implemented JWT.

 ## What technologies have I used?
 - Python
   - FastAPI
   - SQLAlchemy
   - Pydantic
-- JWT (access token)
+- JWT
 - PostgreSQL
 - Redis
 - Docker